Rogerio-mack/IMT_Banco_de_Dados/Neo4J_pathfindings.md

 # Neo4J, Pathfindinds Algorithms

+**ATENÇÃO**: This need a procedure with the name `algo.shortestPath.stream` and others registered for this database instance.
+It is not in Campus Labs!

 ## 1. Criando um Exemplo de Base de Dados

 Vamos criar um grafo simples que inclui nós (representando cidades) e relacionamentos (representando as estradas entre elas).